-There are five (5) main judging categories, each with its own team of Judges and specified judging activities as detailed in further articles.
+There are seven (7) main judging categories, each with its own team of Judges and specified judging activities as detailed in further articles.

 - Specification & Scrutineering Judging

 - Design & Engineering Judging

+- Project Management

-- Project Management & Enterprise Judging
+- Enterprise Judging

 - Verbal Presentation Judging

+- Social Project Judging (\)

 - Racing

+- (\) Regulation and Score Sheet must be consulted in a specific document

-C3.3 Judging score cards
+C3.3 Judging scorecards

-The F1 in Schools World Finals judging score cards provide detailed information in relation to what the Judges will be looking for.
+The F1 in Schools World Finals judging scorecards provide detailed information in relation to what the Judges will be looking for.
 They include key performance indicators which are referred to by the Judges in awarding points during judging activities.
-The 2020/21 World Finals judging score cards can be found in the appendix of this document.
+The 2023 National Finals judging scorecards can be found in the appendix of this document.

-READING THE SCORE CARDS CAREFULLY IS IMPORTANT.
+READING THE SCORECARDS CAREFULLY IS IMPORTANT.
 THEY PROVIDE CRITICAL INFORMATION FOR TEAMS AS TO WHAT NEEDS TO BE PRESENTED FOR EACH JUDGING CATEGORY.

-C3.4 World Champions
+C3.4 National Champions

-The F1 in Schools World Champions perpetual trophy will be awarded to the team with the highest sum total from all judging categories (ARTICLE C3.5).
-In the case of a tied points score, the team with the highest time trial score will be determined the winner.
+The F1 in Schools National Champions trophy will be awarded to the team with the highest sum total from all judging categories (ARTICLE C3.5).
+In the case of a tied points score, the team with the highest Social Project score will be determined the winner.
+This criterion is valid to determine all the prizes that will be distributed in the competition.